 If you have a claw toe, you may notice that one or more toe joints are stuck in a bent position and become rigid over time.
 Depending on the joint affected, the toe may curl downwards.
 The joint might become swollen and red with pain along the toe joints.
 This rubbing in the shoe may also cause the formation of a red, inflamed sac of tissue called bursitis.

-What Are The Risk Factors of a Claw Toe?
+Are There Risk Factors for a Claw Toe?

 A podiatrist can often diagnose a claw toe with visual inspection and performing a physical and biomechanical exam.
 They will usually test for stiffness, reduced range of motion, or pain from specific motions of the joint.
 X-rays may also be used to make an accurate diagnosis.

-What Are Possible Treatments For a Claw Toe?
+What Are Possible Treatments For a Claw Toe in New Jersey?

-Surgical options should be discussed with your podiatrist if hammer toes continue to be painful despite conservative therapy or if findina a pair of comfortable shoes becomes a challenge.
+Surgical options should be discussed with your podiatrist if hammer toes continue to be painful despite conservative therapy or if finding a pair of comfortable shoes becomes a challenge.

 The goal of surgical correction is to restore normal alignment and function of the toe joint.
-Different procedures will be recommended depending on whether the toes are still flexible or if they have become rigid, or if a claw toe is present.
+Different procedures will be recommended depending on whether the toes are still flexible or if they have become rigid.
 Sometimes a small pin is placed inside the bones to hold the toe in a proper position while it heals.

-Are There Preventative Steps or Measures To Avoid a Claw Toe?
+Are There Preventive Steps or Measures To Avoid a Claw Toe in New Jersey?

-One of the easiest ways to prevent development of claw toes is to wear sensible footwear that doesn’t cause friction or strain to the toes.
-Avoiding high heeled shoes, flip flops and pointed toe shoes is recommended.
-There are daily exercises that you can do to help strengthen your muscles in case the claw toe is caused by a muscle imbalance.
+One of the easiest ways to prevent the development of claw toes is to wear sensible footwear that doesn’t cause friction or strain to the toes.
+Avoiding high-heeled shoes, flip flops, and pointed-toe shoes is recommended.
+There are daily exercises that you can do to help strengthen your muscles in case a muscle imbalance causes the toe deformity.
 Regularly taking care of corns and calluses using a pumice stone or other treatments can alleviate pain and discomfort.

 Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey Top Orthopedic Surgeon in New Jersey